ZjpWei/miMeta/README.md

                       disease = "Group")
 ```

+## Issues tracker

+Please use the [issues tracker](https://github.com/ZjpWei/miMeta/issues) to report any bugs or give any suggestions.

 ## License

 This package is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.